AlfrescoLabs/alfresco-gradle-plugins/README.md

 ### Project Layout

+The standard Gradle Java plugin [project layout](http://gradle.org/docs/current/userguide/java_plugin.html#N11D6B) is assumed with the addition of a source config dir, .i.e. `src/main/config`.

+It's important to note that files in your *resources* directory are placed into the compiled jar while files in the *config* directory are placed in the config dir of the AMP.

-The standard Gradle Java plugin [project layout](http://gradle.org/docs/current/userguide/java_plugin.html#N11D6B) is assumed and `project.name` is used as your AMP module id by default.
+`project.name` is used as your AMP module id by default.

 You can override these properties in `gradle.properties`.

 ### Properties